Andrew Haswell Green Park

 Andrew Haswell Green Park is a 1.98 acre public park located on the Upper East Side of Manhattan in New York City.
 Named after Andrew Haswell Green, the park runs along the East River from East 60th to 63rd streets and forms part of the East River Greenway.
-It occupies the former site of a heliport and a waste transfer station, the latter of which was converted into an open-air pavilion in 1994.
+It occupies the site of a former heliport and waste transfer station, the latter of which was converted into an open-air pavilion in 1994.
 The establishment of the waterfront park was approved by the City Council in 2006, following a recommendation in a plan for the revitalization of the area around the Queensboro Bridge prepared by the local community board.

 History

 Background

 The park is located on the Upper East Side of Manhattan along a segment of the East River waterfront that formerly contained a waste transfer station and heliport.

 Waste transfer station site

 The southern portion of the site (between East 60th and 61st streets) had been used by the Department of Sanitation as a waste transfer station since at least the 1940s.
 In the mid-1980s, an 18-story hotel for business travelers was proposed on the site as a joint venture between Embassy Suites, Julien J. Studley, and Pan American World Services; the proposed hotel also was to include a waiting room for the heliport and a restaurant.
 The plan was opposed by local residents and groups including the Greenacre Foundation, Municipal Art Society and Parks Council, who wanted to repurpose the site into a public park or to use the required zoning changes and permits as leverage to reduce the number of flights operating at the heliport.